Cave of the Crystals: Exploration and scientific studies

 Selenite "sword", 22.6 × 2.6 × 1.6 cm.
 A small version of the giant crystals, likely found in a natural cavity in the mine.

 A scientific team coordinated by Paolo Forti, specialist of cave minerals and crystallographer at the University of Bologna (Italy), explored the cave in detail in 2006.
 To survive and to be able to work in the extreme temperature and humid conditions which prevent prolonged incursion in the crystal chamber, they partnered with Ferrino and La Venta to develop their own refrigerated suits and cold breathing systems (respectively dubbed Tolomea suit and Sinusit respirator).
 Special caving overalls were fitted with a mattress of refrigerating tubes placed all over the body and connected to a backpack weighing about 20 kg containing a reservoir filled with cold water and ice.
 The cooling provided by melting ice was sufficient to provide about half an hour of autonomy.

 Besides mineralogical and crystallographic studies, biogeochemical and microbial characterization of the gypsum giant crystals were performed.
-Stein-Erik Lauritzen (University of Bergen, Norway) performed uranium-thorium dating to determine the maximum age of the giant crystals, about 500,000 years.
+Stein-Erik Lauritzen (University of Bergen, Norway) performed uranium-thorium dating to determine the maximum age of the giant crystals, estimated at about 500,000 years.
 A team led by A. E. S. Van Driessche directly measured the growth rates of these giant gypsum crystals using present-day water of the Naica.
 They obtained a growth rate of 1.4±0.2×10^-5 nm/s, which is the slowest directly measured normal growth rate for any crystal growth process.
-Taking into account this rate, the largest crystals would have taken approximately 1 million years to reach their current size.
+At this rate, the largest crystals would have taken approximately 1 million years to reach their current size.

-Penelope Boston (New Mexico Institute of Mining and Technology, USA), speleologist and geomicrobiologist specialist of extremophile organisms, realized sterile sampling of gypsum drillcores by making small boreholes inside large crystals under aseptic conditions.
+Penelope Boston (New Mexico Institute of Mining and Technology, US), speleologist and geomicrobiologist specialist of extremophile organisms, realized sterile sampling of gypsum drillcores by making small boreholes inside large crystals under aseptic conditions.
 The aim was to detect the possible presence of ancient bacteria encapsulated inside fluid and solid inclusions present in the calcium sulfate matrix from its formation.
 Solid inclusions mainly consist of magnesium and iron oxy-hydroxide, but no organic matter could be found associated with the solid hydroxides.
 No DNA from ancient bacteria could be extracted from the solid inclusions and amplified by PCR.
 Microbial studies on fluid inclusions are foreseen to attempt to evidence the presence of ancient micro-organisms in the original fluid solution in which the crystals developed.
 At the 2017 meeting of the American Association for the Advancement of Science, researchers, including Dr. Boston, announced the discovery of bacteria found in inclusions embedded in some of the crystals.
-Using sterile methods, the researchers were able to extract and reanimate these organisms, which are not closely related to anything in the known genetic databases.
+Using sterile methods, the researchers were able to extract and reanimate these organisms, which are "not very closely related to anything in the known genetic databases."

 Other researches covered the fields of palynology (pollen study), geochemistry, hydrogeology and the physical conditions prevailing in the Cave of Crystals.